-I highly recommend using Miyoko’s shredded pepper jack cheese mixed with vegan Whole Foods 365 shredded mozzarella.
+Cheese: I highly recommend Follow your Heart mozzarella shreds or using Miyoko’s shredded pepper jack cheese mixed with vegan Whole Foods 365 shredded mozzarella.
 However if you have a favorite vegan cheese brand, feel free to use it!
 I do not recommend using cheddar cheese or anything other than mozzarella, pepper jack or Monterey.
 As for vegan cheese brands I don’t recommend to help save you the money and experience: Daiya and trader Joe’s brands.

 I know what some of your might be thinking..hibiscus flower?!
 Anna, are you crazy?
 No, well I may be a bit crazy in other ways but you have to trust me on this one!
 It is not tart one bit.
-Hibiscus flower is usually used for teas and sweets.
+Hibiscus flower is usually used for teas and sweets but when prepared correctly it can also be a meat substitute.
 Learn more about how to use hibiscus here.

-How to add flavor to Vegan Quesabirria Tacos
+How to add flavor to Vegan Birria Tacos

 I would not opt out of adding the carrots here because they provide flavor and you get to add veggies to a delicious meal (yay!).
 I highly recommend to not use substitutes for anything else in the recipe especially the dried chilis.
 They are hard to find in typical American grocery stores but can easily be found in most Mexican stores or online.

 If using king oyster mushrooms, shred like this:

 - Diet: Vegan